-If you're considering colleges with high acceptance rates, you should research the colleges that interest you on this list to determine if they’re schools you should apply to or attend.
-There are many factors to help determine if a college is a good fit for you including location, support services, and the majors offered.
+If you're considering colleges with high acceptance rates, you should research the colleges that interest you on this list to determine whether you truly want to apply to and attend them.
+There are several factors to help you determine whether a college is a good fit for you, including location, support services, and the majors offered.

-Look at the school's website, and use guidebooks, college finders, search websites, and other ranking lists to help you in the college selection process.
-If possible, consult with teachers, counselors, parents, current students, and alumni.
+Look at the school's official website and use guidebooks, college finders, college search websites, and other ranking lists to give you some help in the college selection process.
+If possible, consult with teachers, counselors, parents, current students, and alumni, too.

 The schools with the highest acceptance rates are not all the same, but I'm going to generalize potential issues with going to a less selective college.
-You should research specific colleges you're interested in to determine the extent to which these concerns apply to a school you're considering.
+Make sure to research specific colleges you're interested in to determine the extent to which these concerns apply to a school you're considering.

-Often, schools are judged based on their acceptance rates.
-Schools with higher acceptance rates tend to have worse reputations than more selective colleges.
-While you can accomplish your academic and professional goals by studying at any college, it can be more difficult to get certain jobs or admitted to more selective graduate school programs from a less prestigious university.
+Oftentimes, colleges are judged based on their acceptance rates; as a result, schools with higher acceptance rates tend to have worse reputations than more selective colleges do.
+While you can most certainly accomplish your academic and professional goals by studying at any college, it can be slightly more difficult to get certain jobs or get admitted to more selective graduate school programs if you went to a less prestigious college or university.

-Also, some of these colleges can have students who are less academically inclined or motivated.
+In addition, some of these colleges might have students who are less academically inclined or motivated.
 In college, you learn from and are often inspired by your peers.
 More selective schools tend to have a greater percentage of driven students with advanced academic skills.

 Although there are considerable potential drawbacks to attending a less selective college, there are also some possible benefits.